Sunil Bhaskaran

-Sunil Bhaskaran is the head of newly created Air India Aviation Training Academy.
+Sunil Bhaskaran is the head of the newly created Air India Aviation Training Academy.
 He was the chief executive officer and managing director of AirAsia India and the former Vice President of corporate services at Tata Steel.

 Early life and education

 Bhaskaran did his BTech from IIT Delhi in 1985.
 He did his post-graduation in Management from IIM Kolkata in 1987.

 Career

 Bhaskaran started his career in 1987 as a management trainee at Tata Steel.
 After that, he became the Vice President of Corporate services at Tata Steel.
 He worked in Tata Steel for over 30 years.
 On 15 November 2018, he joined AirAsia India as the chief executive officer and managing director.
-He is also the Chairman of Jamshedpur Football Club and board at Jusco.
+He is also the former Chairman of Jamshedpur Football Club and board at Jusco.